 There is a rose on Occidental’s campus.
-You will not find this rose in front of the Marketplace but sketching on a bench in the quad or in her backyard.
+You will not find this rose in front of the Marketplace but rather sketching on a bench in the quad or in her backyard.
 Rosie Yasukochi (junior), a Studio Art Major, is one of Occidental’s exceptionally talented and introspective student-artists.
 Her art mainly consists of illustrations made with colored pencils, markers and pens.
 They are vibrant creations often focusing on the female body and face, sometimes with distorted features.
 Blank spaces are filled with detailed, meandering patterns.
 She sketched the whimsical design of a peacefully sleeping girl on the latest KOXY t-shirt that is currently trending on campus, as well as all of KOXY’s promotional posters.

 Yasukochi’s artistic evolution began when she was just a little girl.
 Whenever Yasukochi visited her grandfather, the two would paint together with watercolors.
 Yasukochi’s artistic inclinations were further fostered in the alternative, artistic elementary and middle schools she attended in her hometown of Seattle.
 Yasukochi finds creating art, even something as simple as a pattern, meditative and calming.